-Living underground on Mars may be our only option because of the harsh environment.
-This presents many tunnel drilling challenges that go undiscussed.
+Living underground on Mars may be the only survival option.
+However, this presents tunnel drilling challenges, which are often undiscussed.

 - Blinding dust storms